C.J. Uzomah Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Season Stats

-- Uzomah has contributed with 21 grabs for 289 yards and five touchdowns this year.
-He has been targeted 23 times and averages 36.1 receiving yards per game.
+- Uzomah has 289 yards receiving on 21 catches (23 targets) with five touchdowns this season, averaging 36.1 yards per game.

-- So far this season, 9.3% of the 248 passes thrown by his team have gone Uzomah's way.
+- Uzomah has been the target of 23 of his team's 248 passing attempts this season, or 9.3% of the target share.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Browns.